 How many types of cheetahs are there?

 There are five subspecies, two of which, the Asiatic and Northwest African cheetah, are classified as critically endangered.

-Leopard vs cheetah: what’s the difference?
+Leopard vs cheetah: What’s the difference?

 Further reading: 14 of the best travel conservation blogs to follow

-Now, some facts about cheetah endangerment
+Now, some facts about cheetah’s conservation status

 Are cheetahs endangered?

-Why are cheetahs endangered?
+Why are cheetahs becoming endangered?

-Much later, national and private reserves were established in southern Africa which allowed about 9% of the cheetah’s historical territory to be preserved.
+Much later, national and private reserves were established in Southern Africa, which allowed for around 9% of the cheetah’s historical territory to be preserved.

 This means that they are regularly exposed to poaching, as well as the possibility of being caught by farmers trying to protect livestock.

 How many cheetahs are left in the world?